 |---|---|---|---|---|

 Ranges reflect publicly available proposals, RFP data, and Ijjad's own engagement history in Jordan and Saudi Arabia, April 2026.
-Your real quote will depend on scope.
+Your real proposal will depend on scope.

 How we compared each agency